Policy 5 PDF

 (1) At the conclusion of grievance proceedings, the grievance committee chair will share the committee’s findings and final recommendations with all parties.

-(a) Findings and recommendations shall be sent to the chancellor no more than 180 calendar days after the grievance statement has been received by the grievance committee chair.
+(a) Findings and recommendations shall be sent to the chancellor no more than 120 business days after the grievance statement has been received by the grievance committee chair.

 (2) The chancellor shall provide a response to the committee chair within 10 business days of receiving the findings and recommendations.
 The chancellor’s response shall address each of the grievance committee’s recommendations, indicating what action the chancellor intends to take in response to the recommendations and an explanation for such action.